wikimedia/wikipediapreview-wordpress/readme.txt

 = Does Wikipedia Preview work on any word? =

-The Wikipedia Preview works with any word or phrase that has an article on Wikipedia, in any of the available languages.
+Wikipedia Preview works with any word or phrase that has an article on Wikipedia, in any of the available languages.
+However, Wikipedia articles are typically language specific, meaning that different articles will be available in different languages.
+Not every article is available in every language, but you control the language of each preview on your site.

 = What is the flow for implementing the Wikipedia Preview links in a post? =